 Sundar Pichai the CEO of Google has unveiled a Conversational Assistant.
-That will understand your context and will help to get things done in your real world.
+That will understand your context and will help to get things done in the real world.

 20% of Google search queries come from the voice on mobile devices.
 The AI provides contextual suggestions and recommendations and will help bring better results to that information.

 Google Assistant is now broader than ever.
-For example, if you ask “Where is the Taj Mahal?” it will show you the location and when you ask “How Old is it?” it will know your context and will provide you the desired information.
+For example, if you ask ‘Where is the Taj Mahal?’ it will show you the location and when you ask 'How Old is it?' it will know your context and will provide you with the desired information.

 Google Assistant can now help automate the buying process.
-Like, if you want to go for a movie with your kids Google Assistant will find you a movie nearby and will book tickets for you as well.
-Siri you have got competition!
+Like, if you want to go to a movie with your kids Google Assistant will find you a movie nearby and will book tickets for you as well.
+Siri, you have got competition!

-Google Home is a voice activated smart speaker that is used to connect Google Assistant with you home devices and more.
+Google Home is a voice-activated smart speaker that is used to connect Google Assistant to your home devices and more.

 With Google Home, you will be able to interact with Google Assistant without touching your phone.
 You will be able to do it using your voice because the device has voice recognition technology.

 Google Home let you enjoy music and entertainment throughout your home.
 It includes speakers for responses to queries.
-It supports directly streaming from the cloud and casting.
-It also supports Google Cast that let you play multi- room music.
+It supports direct streaming from the cloud and casting.
+It also supports Google Cast which let you play multi-room music.

 Google Home is a competitor to Amazon Echo and will be available later this year.

-Google Allo now allow you to add more emotions to your messages like to add “whisper” or “shout” effect to your reply.
+Google Allo now allows you to add more emotions to your messages like adding a ‘whisper’ or ‘shout’ effect to your reply.
 The level of emotion can be achieved by pressing the send button and by dragging it up or down.
 The font size will change depending on your choice.

-Google Allo also enables smart reply where you can use emoji in a quick reply.
+Google Allo also enables smart replies where you can use emojis in a quick reply.
 The stickers and emoji will appear on your keyboard according to the pictures sent to you.
 Google will be building its new Assistant feature in Google Allo too.
-It also supports Incognito Mode and provide end to end encryption of your data and keeps your messages private.
+It also supports Incognito Mode and provides end-to-end encryption of your data and keeps your messages private.

-Google introduced Duo, a new one to one video calling app and a companion to Google Allo chat app.
+Google introduced Duo, a new one-to-one video calling app and a companion to the Google Allo chat app.
 It’s fast and performs well even on slow networks.